Author: Dr. Jean-Paul Rodrigue

 - Transferability.
 Transport infrastructures, in allowing goods to be moved from their origins to their destinations, support the transferability of goods.
 There are three major impediments to transferability, namely regulatory barriers (tariffs, custom inspections, quotas), geographical barriers (time, distance), and transportation barriers (the simple capacity to move the outcome of a transaction).
 Distance often plays an important role in trade, as does the capacity of infrastructures to route and transship goods.

 - Transactional capacity.
 It must be legally possible to make a transaction.
 This implies the recognition of currency for trading and legislation that defines the environment in which commercial transactions occur, such as taxation and litigation.
 In the context of a global economy, the transactional environment is very complex but is important in facilitating trade at the regional, national, and international levels.
 The fundamental elements of a commercial transaction involving the transportation of a good are the letter of credit and the bill of lading.
-The transport terms have been regulated since 1936 by international commercial terms, which define the respective responsibilities and risks of the actors involved.
+The transport terms have been regulated since 1936 by international commercial terms (Incoterms), which define the respective responsibilities and risks of the actors involved.
 Such terms are regularly updated and revised to reflect commercial and regulatory changes in global markets.

 Once these conditions are met, trade is possible, and the outcome of a transaction results in mobility (or interaction).
 Three issues are related to the concept of flow:

 - Value.
 Flows have a negotiated value and are settled in a common currency.
-The American dollar, which has become the main global currency, is used to settle and measure many international transactions.
+The American dollar, the main global currency, is used to settle and measure many international transactions.
 Further, nations must maintain reserves of foreign currencies to settle their transactions.
 The relationship between the inbound and outbound flows of capital is known as the balance of payments.
 Although nations try to maintain a stable balance of payments, this is rarely the case; flows are commonly imbalanced.

 - Volume.
 Flows have a physical characteristic, mainly involving a mass.
 The weight of flows is a significant variable when the trade involves raw materials such as petroleum or minerals.
 However, in the case of consumption goods, the weight has little significance relative to the value of the commodities being traded.
 With containerization, a new unit of volume has been introduced; the TEU (Twenty-Foot Equivalent Unit), which can be used to assess trade flows.